Dr Séverine Deneulin

 Current research interest

 Séverine Deneulin is Senior Lecturer (Associate Professor) in International Development.
-Her research in ethics and development policy focuses on the ethical framework of the capability approach, Latin America, and the role of religion in international development and social justice.
-She has published books and numerous articles on the subject, among others, Wellbeing, Justice and Development Ethics (Routledge, 2014), and Religion in Development: Rewriting the Secular Script (Zed, 2009).
-She currently researches, in collaboration with the Interdisciplinary Programme on Human Development and Social Inclusion at the Catholic University of Argentina, on how the capability approach can inform urban inequality reduction policies.
-She also works on the interaction between the capability approach and religion and engages on the topic with various faith groups.
+Her research specialism is in development ethics, poverty and inequality in Latin America, and religion in international development.
+She has particular expertise in the ethical framework developed by Amartya Sen known as the 'capability approach'.
+She has published books and numerous articles on these subjects, among others, Wellbeing, Justice and Development Ethics (Routledge, 2014), and Religion in Development: Rewriting the Secular Script (Zed, 2009).
+She has currently two major research strands: one on how the capability approach can inform urban inequality reduction policies in the Latin America Southern Cone (conducted in collaboration with the Interdisciplinary Programme on Human Development and Social Inclusion at the Catholic University of Argentina); and the other on the interaction between Sen's capability approach and religious traditions.
+She also engages on development issues with various faith groups in the UK and overseas.

 Séverine holds an MSc in Economics from the University of Louvain (Belgium) and a DPhil in Development Studies from the University of Oxford.